How Residents Can Help

 To schedule an appointment, call 800-7TO-GIVE, visit www.versiti.org/IL or use the Versiti Donor app.

 NEF Kid Booster Crisis Fund

-The NEF Kid Booster Crisis Fund, created by the Naperville Education Foundation (NEF), is an emergency fund providing immediate access to financial assistance, meals for weekends and evenings and transportations needs for students and families been impacted by COVID-19.
+The NEF Kid Booster Crisis Fund, created by the Naperville Education Foundation (NEF), is an emergency fund providing immediate access to financial assistance, meals for weekends and evenings and transportation for students and families who been affected by COVID-19.

-This crisis fund will directly help our most at-risk students, including the fifteen percent of Naperville 203’s 16,500 students who qualify for free and reduced lunch, and the 1% of our students who are homeless.
+This crisis fund directly helps Naperville 203's most at-risk students, including the fifteen percent of the district's 16,500 students who qualify for free and reduced lunch and the 1% of students who are homeless.
 These are the families in our community who are most vulnerable to the overall impact of this virus.